Purushotham-Palla/blogApp/README.md

+#Note: In document creating user table not mentiond
+#Here user table
 # Blog Application with User Roles and Authentication

 This project is a web application for managing blog posts with user roles and authentication.
 It includes functionalities for user registration, login, admin dashboard, and viewer interface.